Halictus sexcinctus: Distribution and habitat

 Halictus sexcinctus are commonly found across Europe, and can be found as far north as southern Sweden and as far east as Turkey and Iraq.
 They are solitary in the northern part of the range and social in their southern range.
 They live in very large aggregations in central Europe, despite being solitary in this part of their range.
 H. sexcinctus prefers to nest in sandy or loamy soil.
 They use their mandibles to dig nests in the ground or even on vertical substrates if it is made of earth.
-Their nests consist of a main tunnel dug diagonally into the ground, with several short side chambers off of it leading to brood cells.
+Their nests consist of a main tunnel dug diagonally into the ground, with several short side chambers off of it leading to brood cells, and a small tumulus around the nest entrance.
 One egg is laid per cell on top of a nectar-pollen mixture.
-Females primarily collect pollen from plants of the family Asteraceae, and tend to forage in plant species with wide-open flowers.
-Examples of plants they forage pollen and nectar from are asters, daisies, and sunflowers.
+Females tend to forage in plant species with wide-open flowers, therefore they primarily collect pollen from plants of the family Asteraceae such as asters, daisies, and sunflowers.